Looking Tragic / Begging for Trouble: Background

-AFI guitarist, Jade Puget, revealed that the band had completed writing Bodies in April of 2020, but that they had chosen to push back the release due to the COVID-19 pandemic.
+AFI guitarist, Jade Puget, revealed that the band had completed writing Bodies in April 2020, but that they had chosen to push back the release due to the COVID-19 pandemic.
 Shortly after its release, the band detailed the meaning of "Looking Tragic" on their Twitter account with a quote from the band's frontman, Davey Havok:"Looking Tragic" addresses the theme of overstimulation resulting in desensitization.
 Melodic and driving, the song came to life quickly and immediately stood out as a track to make bodies, if not sentiments, move.Additionally, drummer, Adam Carson, gave details on the writing process for "Begging for Trouble":After years of receiving early versions of songs from Jade and Davey, in forms that span loosely arranged chords and scratch vocal to fully realised demos, I think I have become quite adept at knowing which songs will or will not make the record.
 "Begging for Trouble" was greenlit, at least in my mind, the moment I heard the vocals come in.
 To me, the track is a cornerstone of the new record.